andre-abadi/andre-abadi.github.io/_posts/2014-05-02-xbmc-downloader-1.md

 [GNU/Linux](http://en.wikipedia.org/wiki/Linux) is [free and open source](http://en.wikipedia.org/wiki/Free_and_open_source_software) family of operating systems that operate in a [very similar manner to UNIX](http://en.wikipedia.org/wiki/Unix-like).

-Linux itself is only a [Kernel](http://bit.ly/1lziWQ7)(the core of the operating system) and not the whole.
+Linux itself is only a [Kernel](http://bit.ly/1lziWQ7) (the core of the operating system) and not the whole.
 Groups and companies build software around the Linux Kernel, creating whole operating systems known as Linux Distributions.
 There are many flavours of Linux but no original.

-[Debian](http://en.wikipedia.org/wiki/Debian) is (among other things) a Linux Distribution containing only free software of the [GPL License](http://en.wikipedia.org/wiki/GNU_General_Public_License) type.
+[Debian](http://en.wikipedia.org/wiki/Debian) is a Linux Distribution containing only free software of the [GPL License](http://en.wikipedia.org/wiki/GNU_General_Public_License) type.
 It is one of the most common and widespread Linux Distributions.
-As such it is a Jack-of-all-trades and hence master of none.
+As such it is a Jack-of-all-trades but doesn’t excel at any one task.
 One example is its spartan [Graphical User Interface](http://en.wikipedia.org/wiki/Graphical_user_interface).
 This [link](http://upload.wikimedia.org/wikipedia/commons/0/0c/Debian_6.0.2.1.png) shows a very un-sophisticated desktop.

 [Ubuntu](http://en.wikipedia.org/wiki/Ubuntu_(operating_system)) is a Linux Distribution based on Debian.
 Read that last sentence again.
 Think of Ubuntu as adding a well-polished surface to a Debian core.
-Ubuntu is popular because of its ease of use, installation and compatibility.
+Ubuntu is popular because of its ease of use, installation and compatibility, and the way it builds an attractive and usable interface onto the proven Debian distribution.

 - [XBMCbuntu](http://wiki.xbmc.org/index.php?title=XBMCbuntu/FAQ) is a re-mix of Ubuntu.
 It has added media codecs and the XBMC program and instead of booting to the Ubuntu desktop, it boots straight into XBMC program interface.